redilinxa/payment-getaway/readme.md

 ###Installation

-After cloning the repository on the master branch, carry on the following (Docker will need to be installed on the system):
+After cloning the repository on the master branch, carry on the following
 - Cloning the repository.
 - cd into payment-getaway directory.
 - execute `composer install` (https://getcomposer.org/) if not installed.